English – Spanish

 He will do this to many of the people we have loved and cared about.
 He will do it to the enemies He has told us to love, and who we do, in truth, love.
 He simply cannot and will not be able to do anything for them after physical death because they rejected Jesus (or never heard of Him), or so the reasoning goes.

 The same people who accuse God of this kind of action say that they cannot take any credit for their own salvation.
-Ron, if He did it freely for you, without any righteousness on your behalf, how is it He cannot do the same for another sinner?
+Daniel, if He did it freely for you, without any righteousness on your behalf, how is it He cannot do the same for another sinner?
 Do you not see a contradiction between your talk of a God of love and your doctrine of hell?

 These people, who preach and believe in this “loving” god of endless punishment, are the same ones who tell us we are not loving because we correct someone about his or her poisonous beliefs and ways, while these things are bringing spiritual death to all those who partake of them.
 Talk about contradiction!
 Talk about darkness and hell!
 Can anybody hear what we are saying?